A hackathon is an event where groups of people can get together and

 to help you.
 They're all experienced makers and are here to help you

 with any problems you might have.
-We'll also have weekly or bi-weekly
+We'll also have weekly working calls

-working calls where you can pop in, ask questions, and receive help,
+on Friday nights at 8pm EST where you can pop in, ask questions, and

 Technical questions